 There are four families of carnivores: the weasel, dog, cat, and bear families.
 Dog family includes wolf and coyote.
 Cat family includes mountain lion/cougar and lynx.
 Bears inhabiting Alberta are the black bear and the larger grizzly bear.

 Once common across the prairies, grizzly bears are now limited to the area surrounding the Rocky Mountains and forested areas in north-central and northwestern Alberta.
 They are bigger than the black bear with a large shoulder hump and are often light brown in colour.
-The best place to see grizzly bear in Alberta is in the foothills and mountains in the Kananaskis, Canmore, Jasper and Banff National Park areas.
+The best place to see a grizzly bear in Alberta is in the foothills and mountains in the Kananaskis, Canmore, Jasper, and Banff National Park areas.

 Black bears are smaller than grizzly bears, normally with darker fur and straight rather than curved claws.
-They are more widespread than grizzly bear, living in forested areas.
+They are more widespread than grizzly bears, living in forested areas.
 Please review the Alberta BearSmart guide.